Blog

 One of the biggest oversights of the 4% rule is that it assumes you’ll spend the same amount of money each year in retirement.
 In reality, spending tends to follow a different pattern.

-Many retirees spend more in the early years of retirement, often referred to as the “go-go years,” when they are more active and traveling.
-As they settle into retirement, spending generally slows down during the “slow-go years,” before rising again later on due to healthcare costs during the “no-go years.”
+Studies show many retirees spend more in the early years of retirement, often referred to as the “go-go years,” when they are more active and traveling.
+As they settle into retirement and become less mobile, spending generally slows down during the “slow-go years,” before rising again later on due to healthcare costs during the “no-go years.”
+Overall, the reality is that retirees spend less on an inflation-adjusted basis than the 4% rule would suggest.

 A well-diversified portfolio should include a mix of U.S. and international stocks, small-cap and mid-cap stocks, real estate, and other asset classes.
 By diversifying across different sectors and geographies, you can reduce the risk of being overly reliant on any single asset class.
 In today’s global economy, limiting your portfolio to only U.S. large-cap stocks and bonds might not provide the best long-term growth potential.